leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### Directory Structure

 Packages are listed in the `packages` directory.
-We will take the [*Video Downloader* package](https://github.com/leon-ai/leon/tree/develop/packages/videodownloader) as example.
+Let's take the [*Video Downloader* package](https://github.com/leon-ai/leon/tree/develop/packages/videodownloader) as example.

 Note the **package name must be lowercase**.